SantasHelperOwo/FileExtensionManager/README.md

 Some possible improvements:

-Add a simple GUI for easier use
+1.Add a simple GUI for easier use
-More advanced categorization (by size, date, metadata) Batch operations across multiple folders
+2.More advanced categorization (by size, date, metadata) 3.Batch operations across multiple folders
-Logging or reports of actions performed
+4.Logging or reports of actions performed
-Packaging as an executable for Windows/macOS/Linux
+5.Packaging as an executable for Windows/macOS/Linux

 These would make the tool more practical and closer to real-world applications.